Kihumba/private-/Phase-C/Python for Web/Curriculum/2 - Token-Based Authentication/README.md

 **Skill Description**
 ----------
-Complete understanding of this skill means a good grasp of the best practices associated with:

-- Process of Token-Based Authentication
-- Creating Tokens
-- Workflow associated with using Tokens for Authentication
+Token based authentication is a process through which the Fellow can ensure that each request to a server is accompanied by a "token," and thus verified for authenticity before responding to the request.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to create a Python web app that implements token-based authentication.

-1. Implement Token-Based Authentication on Checkpoint 2

 **Objectives**